Slab Leaks & Foundation Damage · San Antonio to Georgetown

 How an under-slab leak moves a foundation on clay

-The distinction isn't academic — it flips the repair.
+The distinction isn't academic.
+It flips the repair.
 Settlement gets piers.
 Heave gets subtraction: find and stop the water, then let the clay relax.
-Piering a heaving slab anchors the edges while the middle keeps rising — you can pay good money to make the problem worse.
+Piering a heaving slab anchors the edges while the middle keeps rising.
+You can pay good money to make the problem worse.

-The insurance question — the one that decides budgets
+The insurance question that decides budgets

 The repair order: plumber, then measurement, then structure